jonathanlin0/lloydgpt-data/data/main.md

 Check the availability on the shed scheduling form on the resources page if you want to reserve the shed.
 The shed has a projector and is great for movies or game nights with friends.

-The Braun Athletic Center (also known as the Braun gym or just Braun) is open on weekdays from 6:00 to 22:00 and open on weekends from 10:00 to 18:00.
+The Braun Athletic Center (also known as the Braun gym or just Braun) is open on weekdays from 6:00 am to 10:00 pm and open on weekends from 10:00 am to 6:00 pm.

 ## Financial Questions